laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

-If your pipeline attempts to use `GroupByKey` or `CoGroupByKey` to merge `PCollection`s with incompatible windows, Beam generates an IllegalStateException error at pipeline construction time.
+If your pipeline attempts to use `GroupByKey` or `CoGroupByKey` to merge `PCollection`s with incompatible windows, Beam generates an
+<span class="language-java language-py language-go language-typescript">IllegalStateException error</span>
+<span class="language-rust">IllegalStateError</span>
+ at pipeline construction time.

 #### 4.2.3.
 CoGroupByKey {#cogroupbykey}